The Democratic strategist said the agreement "was not illegal, but it sure looked unethical"

 Trump then followed up with a second tweet: “….This is real collusion and dishonesty.
 Major violation of Campaign Finance Laws and Money Laundering - where is our Justice Department?”

-in August 2015 about the joint fundraising effort, but Brazile's book suggests its scope -- and Clinton's influence over it -- went beyond what was previously known to the public.
+Politico had reported in August 2015 about the joint fundraising effort, but Brazile’s book suggests its scope – and Clinton’s influence over it – went beyond what was previously known to the public.

 The joint fundraising agreements, according to multiple senior Democratic sources with knowledge of the agreements, were a lifeline to a DNC deep in debt.

 President Barack Obama had left the party with millions in debt after the 2012 election and was paying the money off far too slowly for most Democrats.
 To fight this problem, former chairwoman Debbie Wasserman Schultz began taking on costly loans and by the time she approached the Clinton and Sanders campaigns – around Labor Day 2015 – the DNC was nearing the end of their credit rope, a source said.